 There are two ways to stay on the island: at Greyfield Inn or at one of the National Park Service campsites.
 Most visitors to Cumberland Island gain their access through the National Park Service.
 They camp at one of the various sites on the island.
 The delightful Greyfield Inn is a more expensive way to stay on the Island.
 Greyfield is a converted Carnegie mansion still owned and managed by members of the Carnegie family.
-For more information, visit the Greyfield Inn website at here.
+For more information, visit the Greyfield Inn website here.

 The National Park Service provides ranger-guided tours of the Island.
-Details and schedule can be found at here.
+Details and schedule can be found here.
 There are also many outdoor activities including: